 Store the bicycle in the cool and dry place.

-Before riding, check that all the safety pins are well secured, all mechanicals and electricals components are functioning properly.
+Before riding, check that all the safety pins are well secured, all mechanical and electrical components are functioning properly.
 Ensure the brakes are functioning well and the tires properly inflated.

-Check for loosen or worn out parts and do not operate your bicycle until they are repaired or replaced by your authorised dealers.
+Check for loosen or worn out parts and do not operate your bicycle until they are repaired or replaced by your authorized dealers.